ElsevierSoftwareX/SOFTX-D-21-00010/docs/installation.rst

    $ activate pyPOCQuantEnv

 .. note::
-   Note: more information about conda environments can be found `here <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_
+   More information about conda environments can be found `here <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_

 3. You can clone the public repository: